BryJamin/WickedWizard/README.md

 - Explosives and Lasers

-- Add in a Time Limit of sorts where we die if you run out of time. *probably won't*
+- Add in a Time Limit of sorts where we die if you run out of spawnTime. *probably won't*

 - Create TextureLoader Parameter.
 For usages in tests
 - Improve message banner to have an offset so you can change where it shows up.